gbmhunter/blog/content/programming/languages/c-sharp/threading.md

 draft: false
 title: Threading
 type: page
-url: /programming/languages/c-sharp/threading
 ---

 ## Updating The UI From Another Task

 In WPF, the "Dispatcher" is the way to call a function that belongs to a class in one thread from another thread.

-As long as the class you are calling supports the Dispatcher object (all UI classes such as Window  do) , you can use the following code.
-Note that the function to execute is defined in the function call to BeginInvoke()
+As long as the class you are calling supports the `Dispatcher` object (all UI classes such as `Window` do), you can use the following code.
+Note that the function to execute is defined in the function call to `BeginInvoke()`.

 ```c#
 // Need to do this because called from another thread